tuna-arch/tuna/docs/kalkulu.markdown

 3. Read the next four bits from memory into `IN2`
 4. Raise the `SEND` lead, which tells the system to send the values from `CMD`, `IN1`, `IN2` to the corresponding multiplexers.

-The `OUT` register is read-only and stores the output of non-destructive commands (math, such as addition and subtraction).
+The `OUT` register stores the output of non-destructive commands (math, such as addition and subtraction).
+`OUT` can be written to, ie:

+    movv OUT, 0
+    jz 0x1000

+would jump to 0x100, because `OUT` is 0

 ## Opcodes/operands and what they do